crisperdue/prooftoys-site/content/real-number-facts.md

 mulInverses x = {y.
 R x & R y & x * y = 1}
 recip x = the1 (mulInverses x)~~
 {{% /preblock %}}

+*Except for 0 and 1, the notations for numbers in Prooftoys do not have this sort of definition.
+Instead, it is accurate to think of them as shorthands for expressions that build up the appropriate number from 0, 1, addition, and multiplication.*

 ## Field axioms